 Go swimming with dolphins, meet sea lions, and spot stingrays, eels, and colorful angelfish while snorkeling around Curacao’s coral reefs.
 One of the most thrilling things to do in Curacao for the truly adventurous is to go on a shark-feeding expedition, where you can get up close to the lemon sharks that live in the island’s waters.

 Like most of the Caribbean, Curacao enjoys warm weather all year long.
-October is an ideal time to visit Curacao since it’s right before high season, so you’ll enjoy less-crowded beaches and attractions.
+It’s one of the best islands to visit in October since it’s right before high season, so you’ll enjoy less-crowded beaches and attractions.

 Galapagos Islands